iguehi-akhimien/ellehacks/README.md

 To bring ElderEase to life, we used:

 -Frontend: JavaScript, HTML, and CSS
-- Backend: Python, Flask, and GenAI APIs
+-Backend: Python, Flask, and GenAI APIs
 Key Features
 ElderEase offers a range of functionalities tailored to our audience:
-*✅ Speech-to-text conversation – Simply speak, and the app transcribes it.
+1. Speech-to-text conversation – Simply speak, and the app transcribes it.
-*✅ Text-to-text conversation – Type out questions and get clear, step-by-step guidance.
+2. Text-to-text conversation – Type out questions and get clear, step-by-step guidance.
-*✅ Real-time support – Immediate assistance when it’s needed most.
+3. Real-time support – Immediate assistance when it’s needed most.
-*✅ Video search – Easily find tutorial videos on common tech tasks.
+4. Video search – Easily find tutorial videos on common tech tasks.
-*✅ Integrated text-to-speech responses – Hear answers read aloud for added accessibility.
+5. Integrated text-to-speech responses – Hear answers read aloud for added accessibility.

 ### Designed for Simplicity
 We kept ElderEase clean, legible, and intuitive, ensuring a stress-free experience for seniors.
 Every button, font, and feature was designed to be easy to use, so technology feels like a helping hand rather than a hurdle.